Spanish Stuffed Piquillo Peppers with Goat Cheese and Honey

 Ingredients

-- 4 roasted red bell peppers or 8 piquillo peppers*
+- 8 whole piquillo peppers or 4 roasted red bell peppers

-- 8 ounces (225g) goat cheese, softened at room temperature
+- 8 ounces (225g) goat cheese softened to room temperature

 - ¼ teaspoon kosher salt